armory/documentation/_spinnaker_install_admin_guides/halyard-gitops.md

 hal deploy apply --daemon-endpoint https://HALYARD_HOSTNAME --deployment DEPLOYMENT_NAME
 ```

-Finally, you keep the option of deploying Spinnaker from another remote machine with a [local Halyard installation](/spinnaker/install/#installation-1) if your network access allows it.
+Finally, you still have the option of deploying Spinnaker from another remote machine with a [local Halyard installation](/spinnaker/install/#installation-1) if your network access allows it.

 # Usage
 To make configuration changes to Spinnaker: